htrajan/ht-drawsteel/Ancestries/Elf, High.md

 Wenna and Meliora nodded.
 Llyander nodded to the guards and guests.
 “This is their glamor.
 Whatever you find pleasant and attractive in another?
 That is what you see in them.
 If you value good humor, they are jesters.
 If you value beauty, they are breathtaking.
 If you find intelligence attractive, they are [[Sage|sages]].
 It is not just an effect of appearance, though it is also that.
 It is one of demeanor.”

-“But how do they do …”
+“But how do they do…”

 Llyander put a finger to their lips, silencing young Meliora.
 “It is not a thing they do.
 It is an effect in your mind.”